-Remarkably, the DSGVO evolved from a legal framework from 1995; the EU directive was designed to protect natural persons in case of personal data processing and / or distribution.
-(Arning et al., 2021) The issue was already pressing in the early 2000’s.
-Since then there have been initiatives like Safe Harbor Agreement and the Privacy Shield framework, agreements which force the companies to obey to certain data quality standards. (ibid.)
+Remarkably, the DSGVO evolved from a legal framework from 1995; the EU directive was designed to protect natural persons in the event of personal data processing and / or distribution (Arning et al., 2021).
+The issue was already pressing in the early 2000s.
+Since then there have been initiatives like the Safe Harbor Agreement and the Privacy Shield framework, agreements which force companies to obey to certain data quality standards (ibid.).
 Only then they can make their data accessible for European companies.
-Most notably, the safe harbor agreement was rendered incompatible by decision of the European Court in 2015, following the arguments of Austrian data protection activist Maximillian Schrems. (ibid.)
+Most notably, the safe harbor agreement was rendered incompatible by decision of the European Court in 2015, following the arguments of Austrian data protection activist Maximillian Schrems (ibid.).

-To fill in the gap, the Privacy Shield Agreement was fostered.
-However, no real commitment was put into the further adaptation of the US legal system, and realizing the same issues still persisted under a new umbrella, activist Schrems once again went to court – and won. (ibid.)
+To fill the gap, the Privacy Shield Agreement was fostered.
+However, no real commitment was put into the further adaptation of the US legal system, and realizing the same issues still persisted under a new umbrella, activist Schrems once again went to court – and won (ibid.).
 The European Court rendered the privacy shield as violating the standards of DSGVO, which put an end to legally binding international data transfers, especially to US companies.
-Let’s regard Google Analytics as an example.
-Residing in Ireland, Google Analytics would not apply to the Privacy Shield, since Ireland is part of the EU.
+Let’s consider Google Analytics as an example.
+Residing in Ireland, Google Analytics itself would not come under the Privacy Shield, since Ireland is part of the EU.
 However, since it exchanges data with Google US, it does fall under the Privacy Shield.
 Data transfer would be illegal in this case.